fogarty-ben/QuantReg.jl/README.md

 # quantreg.jl
-An implementation of  Roger Koenker's quantreg package for Julia
+An implementation of  Roger Koenker's quantreg package for Julia.